 Potato Pirates #2

 Continuing from our success of our first Potato Pirates card game, we've launched our next game.
-Potato Pirates — Enter the Spudnet is a board game inspired by how the Internet works.
+Potato Pirates — Enter the Spudnet is a cybersecurity board game inspired by how the Internet works.
 Dispatch ships, fulfill orders and dodge cyber-attacks while learning a thing or two about network and cybersecurity.
 Learn more here!